-On departure, it is up to you when you would like to leave resort, and up to you to book your return transfer and accommodation on your way home.
+On departure, it is up to you when you would like to leave resort, and you will need to book your own return transfer and accommodation on your way home.
 You have accommodation in Ohakune booked until the 13th October, so that is the final day by which you need to either arrange to stay longer, or pursue onward travel.

 The Application Process